Pottawatomie massacre: Impact

 The Pottawatomie massacre was called by William G. Cutler, author of the History of the State of Kansas (1883), the "crowning horror" of the whole Bleeding Kansas period: The news of the horrid affair spread rapidly over the Territory, carrying with it a thrill of horror, such as the people, used as they had become to deeds of murder, had not felt before. ...
 The news of the event had a deeper significance than appeared in the abstract atrocity of the act itself. ...
 It meant that the policy of extermination or abject submission, so blatantly promulgated by the pro-slavery press, and proclaimed by pro-slavery speakers, had been adopted by their enemies, and was about to be enforced with appalling earnestness.
 It meant that there was a power opposed to the pro-slavery aggressors, as cruel and unrelenting as themselves.
 It meant henceforth, swift retaliation—robbery for robbery—murder for murder— that "he who taketh the sword shall perish by the sword."Kansas Senator John James Ingalls in 1884 stated with approval the judgment of a Free State settler: "He was the only man who comprehended the situation, and saw the absolute necessity for some such blow, and had the nerve to strike it."
-This resulted from the men killed being leaders in a conspiracy to "drive out, bum and kill; and that Potawatomie Creek was to be cleared of every man, woman and child who was for Kansas being a free state."
+This resulted from the men killed being leaders in a conspiracy to "drive out, burn and kill; and that Potawatomie Creek was to be cleared of every man, woman and child who was for Kansas being a free state."

 According to Brown's son Salmon, who participated, it was "the grandest thing that was ever done in Kansas."